-Letter read at the First Zionist Congress (1897), several years after Rav Mohilever passed away (1891)
+Letter read at the First Zionist Congress (1897), which Rav Mohliver was unable to attend due to ill-health

 “The basis of Hibbat Zion is the Torah, as it has been handed down to us from generation to generation, with neither supplement nor subtraction.
 I do not intend this statement as an admonition to any individual regarding his conduct, for, as our sages have said: “Verily, there are none in this generation fit to admonish.”
 I am nevertheless stating in a general way, that the Torah, which is the Source of our Life, must be the foundation of our regeneration in the land of our fathers.